KarnbirKhera/CUDA-Vector-Addition/README.md

 <h2>Grid Stride</h2>
+<h4>3.93% slower than the Naive</h4>

+<h3>Theory</h3>
+The grid stride performed 3.93% slower than the naive kernel.
+In a memory bound kernel, the memory throughput is often the determining factor for the duration of the kernel, where in this case we see a -3.15% decrease in memory throughput.

+I believe the reasoning behind the decrease in memory throughput is the following factors:

+- What the kernel outperforms the naive on (positives):
+  -

 <h3>Occupancy</h3>
 <img width="877" height="168" alt="image" src="https://github.com/user-attachments/assets/c1e1b13d-a288-4890-a703-7c412c123a7a" />
 The grid stride kernel has an achieved occupancy of 99.96%, which is 17.67% percent above the naive.
 The grid stride also has an Achieved Active Warps Per SM of 47.98, which is 17.67% above the naive.
 The likley increase in both of these metrics is likely because of grid stride's small, but fixed block per grid count.
 The naive launches 781250 blocks whereas grid stride launches only 144 blocks.
 While the naive has a significant increase in block count, the kernel still has to abide by the maximum 6 active blocks per SM count of the RTX 4060.
 This means the grid stride will have higher occupancy because the 144 block count fits perfectly with the 24 SMs at 6 blocks per SM whereas the naive's significant block count results in block overhead, lowering the achieved occupancy.